Home > City Guides > Most Affordable Places to Live in New York in 2026

 Things to Do in Ogdensburg

-See paintings and bronzes from Frederic Remington along with rotating exhibits like Art Teacher’s Choice and Gregory Fedchak: The Paintings, A Retrospective at Frederic Remington Art Museum.
+See paintings and bronzes from Frederic Remington, along with exhibits centering renowned artists like Sally James Farnham and Addie Priest Newell at the Frederic Remington Art Museum.
 Go camping, canoeing, and have a barbecue at nearby Eel Weir State Park.
-Play a nine-hole game and admire the sweeping views of the St. Lawrence River at close-by St. Lawrence State Park Golf Course.
+Play a nine-hole game and admire sweeping views of the St. Lawrence River at St. Lawrence State Park Golf Course.
 Rent a boat to take out onto the Oswegatchie River, buy fishing supplies, and visit the Smuggler’s Cafe at Hosmer’s Marina.
-Enjoy live entertainment with a dinner of Pork Shank Ossobucco or Margherita Pizza with Grand Marnier Creme Brulee for dessert at the Gran-View Restaurant, located inside The Inn at Gran View.
-Unwind with warm plates of Deep Fried Shrimp, the Hot Beef Sandwich, or a Boom Boom Burger at family-owned Phillips Diner.
-Try fresh Mexican eats such as a Balsamic Chicken Quesadilla, Peach Bourbon Tacos, or Beef Enchiladas at The Dirty Gringo.
-Or sit down for a delicious Turkey Bacon Ranch Panini, The Royale Burger, or a Chicken Philly at The Bayside Grill.
+Enjoy live entertainment while dining on Cedar Plank Salmon, Honey Bourbon Steak Tips, or Pasta Alla Vodka at the Gran View on the River, a restaurant located inside The Inn at Gran View.
+Unwind with warm plates of Deep Fried Shrimp, the Hot Beef Sandwich, or a Boom Boom Burger at the family-owned Phillips Diner.
+Try fresh Mexican food in Ogdensburg, such as a Balsamic Chicken Quesadilla, Peach Bourbon Tacos, or Beef Enchiladas at The Dirty Gringo.
+Or sit down for a delicious Turkey Bacon Ranch Panini, The Royale Burger, or a Chicken Philly at cozy eatery, The Bayside Grill.

 Olean